unoplatform/uno/doc/articles/features/compass.md

 ### Android

-If you are planning to use the `HeadingTrueNorth`, your app must declare `android.permission.ACCESS_FINE_LOCATION` permission, otherwise the value will return `NaN`:
+If you are planning to use the `HeadingTrueNorth`, your app must declare `android.permission.ACCESS_FINE_LOCATION` permission, otherwise the value will return `null`:

 ```
 [assembly: UsesPermission("android.permission.ACCESS_FINE_LOCATION")]